Methodology

 River Basin Restoration Priorities

-DMS develops River Basin Restoration Priorities (RBRPs) for each of the seventeen river basins by conducting a detailed screening for each eight-digit catalog unit (500-2000 square miles) within a river basin (1000-10,000 square miles).
-RBRPs identify priority clusters of catchments (individuals catchments range from 0.1-1 square mile) that exhibit an need for restoration and protection of wetlands, streams and riparian buffers.
+DMS develops River Basin Restoration Priorities (RBRPs) for each of the 17 river basins in North Carolina by conducting a detailed screening for each service area within the river basin.
+RBRPs identify priority clusters of catchments (average catchment size is approximately 0.5 square miles) that exhibit an need for restoration and protection of wetlands, streams and riparian buffers.

-DMS has recently developed a new watershed prioritization methodology.
-This new prioritization process utilizes updated and additional datasets and assesses watersheds at the catchment scale.
+DMS developed a new watershed prioritization methodology that was finalized in 2024.
+This new prioritization process utilizes updated and additional datasets and now assesses watersheds at the catchment scale.
 Priorities for Water Quality, Habitat and Hydrology improvement are identified through this assessment and are called Targeted Resource Areas (TRAs).
 TRAs receive priority for DMS planning and restoration project funds.

 Regional Watershed Plans